gusocosta/Virtua_Pet/README.md

 # Virtua_Pet
 This is a tiny little project I made to get my own Virtual Pet.
+I hope you like it as much as I do.
+The code can receive some optimiztion, so feel free to change it as you like.
+All the bitmap sprites are on the bitmap.h file.
-I hope you like it as much as I do. /n The code can receive some optimiztion, so feel free to change it as you like. /n I would be glade to see your project too if you choose to make one pet by yourself. /n Thank you! /n
+I would be glade to see your project too if you choose to make one pet by yourself.
+Thank you!

 HARDWARE:
 - STM32 F103C8T6 (Blue Pill); (It demands at least 3.5KB RAM and 32KB ROM)